 A surreal black comedy and melodrama of psycho-social trauma and pop technology.

-Commissioned by the Royal Court for the Big Idea, offering audiences radical thinking and provocative discussion inspired by the social milieu of Martin McDonagh’s Hangmen.
+Commissioned by the Royal Court for the Big Idea, offering audiences radical thinking and provocative discussion.
+Performed alongside and inspired by the social milieu of Martin McDonagh’s Hangmen.

 If These Walls